Formed in 1989 by David Parland and Joakim Sterner, Necrophobic was

 that would have made Slayer proud, 25 years ago.
 Though, like the rest of the songs, it's quite dynamic.

-this record, "Wings of Death".
-Beginning with a very dark clean guitar, it slowly builds as melancholic tremolo melody is
+of this record, "Wings of Death".
+Beginning with a very dark clean guitar, it slowly builds as melancholic tremolo melody

 In any event, everything comes together to create something dark and epic; the kind of song that haunts your mind.
 Tobias